silverstripe/silverstripe-framework/docs/en/05_Contributing/05_Documentation.md

 In order to balance editorial control with effective collaboration, we keep documentation alongside the module source code, e.g. in `framework/docs/`, or as code comments within PHP code.
 Contributing documentation is the same process as providing any other patch (see [Contributing code](code)).

+Documentation should always be provided for the earliest stable release it applies to (we're merging up these changes to newer versions periodically).
+One exception are docs in `docs/en/contributing/`, which should always be changed on `master` since its contents are general advice and don't apply to any particular release.

 ## What to write

 See [what to write (jacobian.org)](http://jacobian.org/writing/great-documentation/what-to-write/) for an excellent introduction to the different types of documentation.
 Also see [producing OSS: "documentation"](http://producingoss.com/en/getting-started.html#documentation) for good rules of thumb